uber/cadence/CONTRIBUTING.md

 * You can open a PR with an initial prototype with "Draft" option or with "WIP"(work in progress) in the title.
 This is useful when want to get some early feedback.

-* PR is supposed to be production ready.
+* PR is supposed to be or near production ready.
 You should have fixed all styling, adding new tests if possible, and verified the change doesn't break any existing tests.

 * For small changes where the approach seems obvious, you can open a PR with what you believe to be production-ready or near-production-ready code.
 As you get more experience with how we develop code, you'll find that more PRs will begin falling into this category.